-Frenchs Forest 2041 builds on consultation, technical studies and planning investigations that the-then Warringah Council commenced in July 2014.
-This includes the Hospital Precinct Structure Plan, which sets out a three-phase delivery of approximately 5,360 dwellings and 2,300 new jobs over the next 20 years.
+Frenchs Forest 2041 builds on consultation, technical studies and planning investigations that thethen Warringah Council commenced in July 2014.
+This includes the Hospital Precinct Structure Plan, which sets out a phased delivery of approximately 5,360 dwellings and 2,300 new jobs over the next 20 years.

-Noting the need for about 12,000 additional dwellings in the Northern Beaches by 2036, Council's Local Housing Strategy, adopted by Council in April 2021, refined the Structure Plan and strengthened the Hospital as a sustainable health and education precinct.
-It finds that Frenchs Forest precinct could accommodate up to 4,360 dwellings.
+Noting the need for about 12,000 additional dwellings in the Northern Beaches by 2036, Council's Local Housing Strategy, adopted in April 2021, refined the Structure Plan and strengthened the area as a sustainable health and education precinct.
+It finds that Council's Structure Plan (Phases 1 - 3) could accommodate up to 4,360 dwellings.

-Frenchs Forest 2041 covers the Phase 1 area of Council's Structure Plan - this is prioritised alongside the first road access upgrades.
+Frenchs Forest 2041 covers Phase 1 area of Council's Structure Plan - this is prioritised alongside the first road access upgrades.
 It incorporates the Structure Plan's planning framework and focuses on the new town centre and transition areas to the north and south of the town centre.